windsurfer7563/pcf_reader/src/main/resources/base/readme.txt

    configured through the config.ini file.
 3. In case of error "Columns tot found in data: col_name" remove col_name from WELD_ATTRIBUTES list in config.ini file
+4. The test case pcf that software was tested on it is in fixtures\test_pcf folder

 Contact with the author: igor@gazintek.com